Conflux-Chain/js-conflux-sdk/docs/how_to_send_tx.md

 If you can get the transaction receipt and it's `outcomeStatus` is `0`, congratulate you have send a transaction successfully.

+> Note: before sending transaction, you should add an account to wallet with `conflux.wallet.addPrivateKey(PRIVATE_KEY)`

 ### Transaction's stage
 After sending, a transaction could be in several different states, [here](https://developer.conflux-chain.org/docs/conflux-doc/docs/send_transaction#track-my-transaction) is a detail explanation of transaction life cycle.